 Being able to identify the trustworthiness of information is an important concern for everyone.
 Yet the sheer volume of material online and the speed at which it travels has made this an increasingly challenging task.
-Platforms like Twitter and Facebook provide a loudspeaker to anyone who can attract followers, no matter what their message or content.
+Platforms like Twitter, Instagram, Facebook & TikTok provide a loudspeaker to anyone who can attract followers, no matter what their message or content.

 We have become obsessed with getting kids off their devices at the expense of developing their understanding of the online world.
-This is not about surveillance, but rather about having open conversations that empower children to understand and assess the usefulness of information for themselves.
+This is not just about surveillance, but rather about having open conversations that empower your children and teenagers to understand and assess the usefulness of information for themselves.

 Minimising the harm of fake news for kids